Blue-Ventures-Conservation/gemdroid/README.md

 This file is excluded from github for privacy/security reasons.

-It can be foudn in the Firebase console:
+It can be found in the Firebase console:
 Gear Icon (Settings) > scroll down to Your Apps > Gem Droid